|

 Minister of State for the Armed Forces

-Minister of State for Defence Equipment and Support
+Minister of State for Defence Personnel, Welfare and Veterans

-Parliamentary Under-Secretary of State for Defence and Minister for Veteran’s Affairs
+Parliamentary Under-Secretary of State for Defence Equipment and Support

 Chief of the General Staff